-Here’s a simple way to keep scammers at bay in the new year: Stop abbreviating the number “2020” when filling in the year on a personal check.
+Here’s a simple way to keep scammers at bay this year: Stop abbreviating the number “2020” when filling in the year on a personal check.

-Authorities say abbreviating the year — as “20” — opens the door for fraudsters to manipulate the check for nefarious purposes.
+Authorities say abbreviating the year — with just the last two digits, “20” — opens the door for fraudsters to manipulate the check for nefarious purposes.

-To see how this works, imagine filling out a check with the following date: 1/25/20.
-A crook can easily add a couple more numerals that will change the year on the check to a date in the past or future:
+To see how this works, imagine filling out a check with the following as the date: 2/15/20.
+Since this century begins with the same two numerals, a crook can easily add a couple more that change the year on the check to a date in the past or future: